tydpan/tydpan.github.io/content/authors/admin/_index.md

 **_DANIEL IS ACTIVELY SEEKING A FULL-TIME POSITION IN 2024._**
 {class="typewriter"}

-Daniel is PhD candidate at [The Ohio State University](https://www.osu.edu) in MLB lab supervised by [Dr. Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao).
-His research interest lies in machine learning and computer vision.
-More specifically, it includes 2D/3D large-scale object detection and instance segmentation, long-tailed classification, representation learning, and their applications in autonomous driving and medical imaging.
-He also has a strong background in chemical and biomolecular engineering.
+Daniel is a PhD candidate at [The Ohio State University](https://www.osu.edu) in MLB lab, supervised by [Dr. Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao).
+His research focuses on large-scale computer vision and machine learning, with an emphasis on developing models that learn from imperfect real-world data.
+In 2024, he was honored with OSU Graduate Student Research Award.
 {style="text-align: justify;"}